 According to the standpoint of Islam, moral values cannot exist apart from God.
 In addition, morality is evidence that God does indeed exist.
-The following structure may be used for the purpose of comprehending theoretical justifications for God's existence based on moral principles:
+The following structure may be used to comprehend theoretical justifications for God's existence based on moral principles: